openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_YOLACT.md

 # Convert PyTorch* YOLACT to the Intermediate Representation {#openvino_docs_MO_DG_prepare_model_convert_model_onnx_specific_Convert_YOLACT}

 You Only Look At CoefficienTs (YOLACT) is a simple, fully convolutional model for real-time instance segmentation.
-The PyTorch* implementation is publicly available in [this GitHub* repository](https://github.com/dbolya/yolact).
+The PyTorch\* implementation is publicly available in [this GitHub* repository](https://github.com/dbolya/yolact).
 The YOLACT++ model is not supported, because it uses deformable convolutional layers that cannot be represented in ONNX* format.

 ## Create a Patch File <a name="patch-file"></a>

-Before converting the model, you need to create a patch file for the repository.
+Before converting the model, create a patch file for the repository.
 The patch modifies the framework code by adding a special command-line argument to the framework options that enables inference graph dumping:

 1. Go to a writable directory and create a `YOLACT_onnx_export.patch` file.